 In many cases, you’ll need to add a rider to your life insurance policy when you first purchase it.
 However, there are exceptions to this rule.
 Depending on your life circumstances, policy, and life insurance company, you may be able to add riders to an existing plan.5 Consult your provider for details on which riders they offer and how to add them to your policy.

-Your specific needs and personal situation will help you determine whether a life insurance rider makes sense.
+The right life insurance rider for you can depend on your specific needs and personal situation.
 If you’d like additional coverage or feel your policy is missing an important benefit, riders are certainly worth exploring.
-It’s important to find out which life insurance riders at your disposal and how much they cost so you can make an informed decision.
+It’s important to find out which life insurance riders are at your disposal and how much they cost so you can make an informed decision.